ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

       The `includeSelectors` and `includeTemplates` are parameters for controlling if the labels must be also included within the `spec.selector` and `spec.template` blocks of resource declarations such as the `Deployment` one you have for your Valkey server.

     - The `replicas` section allows you to handle the number of replicas you want for deployments, overriding whatever number is already set in their base declaration.
-In this case you only have one deployment listed, and the value put here is the same as the one set in the `cache-valkey` deployment definition.
+In this case you only have one deployment listed, and the value put here is the same as the one set in the `cache-valkey` `StatefulSet` definition.

     - The `images` block gives you a handy way of changing the images specified within the `StatefulSet` resource, particularly useful for when you want to upgrade to newer minor versions without changing anything else from the deployment declaration.